n10n/DockerNode1/README.md

     docker commit [container_id] [name_in_lowercase]

-To save an image to use in different docker installation
+To save an image to use in different docker installation or publish into Docker Hub (https://hub.docker.com/).
+For that, please follow the instruction at https://docs.docker.com/docker-hub/repos/.

     docker save [name_in_lowercase] > [directory_location_to_save]/[image_name].tar